szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **Description**: Your journey into the realm of Allomancy has just begun, and you've familiarized yourself with a few metals.
 - **Effect**: You can recognize, prepare, ingest, and burn up to 2 different Allomantic metals.
 These are locked in forever.

+### Burn Metal

+When you actively "burn" (akin to burning calories) an ingested metal to utilize its powers, using up 1 (or more/less) hold(s) of the holds gained from "Ingest Metal":

 ### Ingest Metal

-When you consume a specific Allomantic metal or alloy, and store it into your system, roll+INT:
+You consume 1 use of a specific Allomantic metal or alloy, and store it into your system, **Roll+CON**:

-- **On a 10+**, you gain 2 holds and can immediately burn one use without an extra action.
+- **On a 10+**, you gain 2 holds.
 Choose one of the following:
-  - **Unlimited power**: Automatically flair the metal (roll for that as well without using an extra action)
+  - **Ready action**: You can choose to immediately burn one use.
-  - **Extension**: Extend the duration of a previously accessed metal by 2 holds
+  - **Extension**: Extend the duration of a previously accessed metal by 2 holds.
-  - **Safety first**: Prevent negative effects from the metal
+  - **Safety first**: Prevent negative effects from the metal. (you suffer the negative effect of the metal otherwise)
-- **On a 7-9**, you gain 2 holds.
-You can choose to immediately burn one use.
+- **On a 7-9**, you gain 2 holds, you suffer the negative effect of the metal.
-- **On a miss**, you suffer the adverse reactions of consuming the metal and decide one from the following:
+- **On a miss**, you suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
   - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
 You must spend an action to recover, or suffer -1 ongoing until you do.
   - **Metal Burn**: The metal burns hotter than expected, causing discomfort or minor burns.
 Take 1 harm.
   - **Extrication**: Your body forcefully expels the metal in a violent moment.
 You gain no holds and suffer the negative consequences.

-_Note: Ingest can be swallow as a solution, absorb through the skin of your hands, or other methods you can think of._
+_**Note**: Ingest can be swallow as a solution, absorb through the skin of your hands, or other methods you can think of._

-### Burn Metal

-When you actively "burn" (akin to burning calories) an ingested metal to utilize its powers, using up 1 (or more/less) hold of that specific:

-- **On a 10+**, the metal's effects are strong and controlled, without unexpected issues.
-- **On a 7-9**, you use the metal effectively but also face its negative effects.
-- **On a miss**, the metal's effects are unpredictable.
-The GM decides the outcome, which might include increased negative effects or diminished positive ones.

-_Note 1: Remember that each time you burn metal, it uses up 1 (or more/less, depending on circumstances) of the holds gained from "Ingest Metal"._
-_Note: If you dare to Burn metals that you do not know (eg.: have not choosen), you get severe consequences choosen by the DM.
-Following Advanced Moves can overwrite this rule._

 ### Prepare Metal